-Hyper-V is ranked 3rd in Server Virtualization Software with 44 reviews while Nutanix AHV Virtualization is ranked 9th in Server Virtualization Software with 13 reviews.
-Hyper-V is rated 7.4, while Nutanix AHV Virtualization is rated 8.4.
+Hyper-V is ranked 3rd in Server Virtualization Software with 46 reviews while Nutanix AHV Virtualization is ranked 6th in Server Virtualization Software with 18 reviews.
+Hyper-V is rated 7.6, while Nutanix AHV Virtualization is rated 8.6.
 The top reviewer of Hyper-V writes "It's a low-cost solution that enabled us to shrink everything down into a single server ".
-On the other hand, the top reviewer of Nutanix AHV Virtualization writes "Easy to set up with good stability and good technical support".
-Hyper-V is most compared with Proxmox VE, VMware vSphere, KVM, Oracle VM VirtualBox and Oracle VM, whereas Nutanix AHV Virtualization is most compared with VMware vSphere, Proxmox VE, KVM, Nutanix Cloud Infrastructure (NCI) and Oracle VM.
+On the other hand, the top reviewer of Nutanix AHV Virtualization writes "Lightweight, integrates well, and the technical support is responsive".
+Hyper-V is most compared with VMware vSphere, Proxmox VE, VMware Workstation, Oracle VM VirtualBox and Nutanix Cloud Infrastructure (NCI), whereas Nutanix AHV Virtualization is most compared with Proxmox VE, VMware vSphere, KVM, Nutanix Cloud Infrastructure (NCI) and Oracle VM.
 See our Hyper-V vs. Nutanix AHV Virtualization report.

 See our list of best Server Virtualization Software vendors.